velor2012/anonymous-chat-room/README.md

 ## Thanks

-free4.chat is built on the top of
+this repository is built on the top of
  - [Free4chat](https://github.com/madawei2699/free4chat)

  - [spatial-audio](https://github.com/livekit-examples/)